 You can visit the Westman Islands on your way to Reykjavik from Vik as they are off the south coast, not far from Seljalandsfoss Waterfall and the Ring Road.
 You will need to take a 45-minute ferry ride to reach the largest island, Heimaey.

 While on the island, make sure to find the only 100% black church in Iceland, the Heimaey Stave Church, which is super photogenic.
 You can also search for puffins along the sea cliffs or hike to the top of the Eldfell Crater.

-Now you have reached the end of your amazing 5 days in Iceland.
-Hopefully you had a trip full of amazing experiences and made memories to last a lifetime!
+Now you have reached the end of your amazing itinerary for Iceland for 5 days.
+Hopefully, you had a trip full of amazing experiences and made memories to last a lifetime!